 Four Directions Indigenous Student Centre

-Four Directions Indigenous Student Centre (FDISC) is a home away from home for the more then 450 Indigenous students studying at Queen's.
-We aim to provide holistic support services for Indigenous students that includes academic assistance, financial aid, and cultural programming.
+Four Directions Indigenous Student Centre is a home for the more than 450 Indigenous students studying at Queen’s.
+Your gift will fund holistic support services for Indigenous students that include academic assistance, financial aid, and cultural programming.

-FDISC provides an emergency bursary for Indigenous students who incur unexpected expenses during their studies.
-We facilitate this confidential process to ensure that Indigenous students have access to funding quickly and smoothly so they can return to focus on their studies.
-We appreciate all the support for this unique fund and know that the students who benefit from it do too.
+Your donation will support an emergency bursary for Indigenous students who experience unexpected expenses.
+This bursary ensures that Indigenous students have access to funding quickly and smoothly so they can focus on their studies.

-Convocation is a special time for all students, especially Indigenous students at Queen's.
-At Four Directions we honour this accomplishment by presenting each student with a Pendleton blanket as they cross the stage.
-When students are struggling through final exams we often hear them say that they can't wait to finish to be gifted on stage.
-Your support will ensure that this unique Queen's tradition continues for many more students and their families.
+Four Directions honours new graduates by presenting each Indigenous student with a Pendleton blanket as they cross the Convocation stage.
+Your support will ensure that this unique Queen’s tradition continues for many more students and their families.